rcrowley/fpf/README.md

 Design
 ------

 An FPF package is a `tar`(5) archive of a bare Git repository.
-The repository `HEAD` points to a default branched named the same as the package itself.
+The repository `HEAD` points to a default branch named the same as the package itself.
 That branch contains one commit, made by the package maintainer.
 That commit's tree contains all the files in the package, relative to the installation prefix, which is unknown to the package maintainer.

 Package metadata is stored via `git-config`(1) in the `fpf` section.
 The following metadata are allowed: